2010 UEFA Europa League final

 The 2010 UEFA Europa League final was the final match of the 2009–10 UEFA Europa League, the first season of the revamped European football competition formerly known as the UEFA Cup.
 Played at the Volksparkstadion in Hamburg, Germany, on 12 May 2010, the match was won by Spain's Atlético Madrid, who, after extra time, beat England's Fulham 2–1.

 The win gave Atlético their second major European title, following the 1961–62 European Cup Winners' Cup.
 Having beaten defending champions Shakhtar Donetsk on the way, Fulham were playing in their first final in only their second season of European football, and their second major final overall in the club's history.

-As the winners, Atlético qualified automatically for the 2010–11 UEFA Europa League by finishing third in their group.
+As the winners, Atlético qualified automatically for the 2010–11 UEFA Europa League.
 They also played in the 2010 UEFA Super Cup in Monaco on 27 August 2010, where they took on Italy's Inter Milan, the winners of the 2009–10 UEFA Champions League; Atlético won 2–0.